lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The number of Uri-path or Uri-Query elements in a rule is fixed at the rule creation time.
 If the number varies, several rules SHOULD be created to cover all the possibilities.
-Another possibility is to define the length of Uri-Path to variable and send a compression residue with a length of 0 to indicate that this Uri-Path is empty.
-This adds the 4 bits of the variable residue size.
+Another possibility is to define the length of Uri-Path to variable and send a Compression Residue with a length of 0 to indicate that this Uri-Path is empty.
+This adds the 4 bits of the variable Residue size.
 See section 7.5.2 {{rfc8724}}

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields